PierreGaudichon/MAR-TP/README.md

 (+ DONE, - TODO)

+BUGS :
+	- particles deseapars when scene origin is not in camera.
+	- debug is not showing
+	- laps counter not incrementing

 FEATURES :
-	- particles
-	  - understanding system
-	  - parametrizing it in the void
-	  - integration to helico
 	- ghosts
 	  + registering ghost
 	  + several cars